 The RWC should evaluate the performance of RBSN synoptic surface land stations and territorial radiosonde stations of countries of the corresponding Regional Association or sub-region on a daily workday´s basis.
 The RWC should evaluate yesterday´s performance in the morning hours by following the guidance below:

-Check the available Web-tools and quality monitoring reports by comparing yesterday´s performance against the performance of the previous days to identify stations which show any non-compliance concerning data availability, timeliness and uncertainty (trueness and precision).
+Check the available Web-tools and quality monitoring reports by comparing yesterday´s performance against the performance of the previous days to identify stations which show any non-compliance concerning data availability, timeliness and uncertainty (trueness and precision) regarding the WDQMS Performance Targets (see Annex 1).

 A non-compliance might be: